 Amended ABA Standard 303 Work Group and Call to CSOs to Share Information

 NALP formed the ABA Section 303 Professional Identity Guidance Work Group to assess how NALP can support law school member organizations in complying with Amended ABA Standard 303 requiring schools, among other things, to “provide substantial opportunities to students for the development of a professional identity,” required by Fall 2023.
 The Work Group will be developing best practices and resources to assist member institutions in working with students, faculty, and administration to ensure compliance with Amended ABA Standard 303.
 This information will be available to member schools beginning in Summer 2023 and throughout the 2023-2024 academic year.

 If you have questions about Amended ABA Standard 303 or suggestions for tools and resources that might be useful for the Work Group to consider in its work, please contact Work Group Chair Leanne Fuith (email@example.com).

-The members of NALP’s ABA Section 303 Professional Identity Compliance Work Group are Sarah Beznoska (Cleveland State University), Robert Birrenkott (University of North Carolina, Chapel Hill), Kate Eklund (University of California School of Law), Leanne Fuith (Work Group Chair, Mitchell Hamline School of Law), Jennifer Henfey (Board Representative to Work Group, Villanova University), Christopher Neal (Temple University School of Law), Erika Pont (George Washington University), and Robin Thorner (St. Mary’s School of Law).
+The members of NALP’s ABA Section 303 Professional Identity Guidance Work Group are Sarah Beznoska (CSU College of Law, Cleveland State University), Robert Birrenkott (University of North Carolina School of Law), Kate Eklund (UCLA School of Law), Leanne Fuith (Work Group Chair, Mitchell Hamline School of Law), Jennifer Henfey (Villanova University Charles Widger School of Law), Tammy King (Board Representative to Work Group, Washburn University School of Law, Christopher Neal (Temple University Beasley School of Law), Erika Pont (George Washington University Law School), and Robin Thorner (St. Mary’s University School of Law).